thetealpickle/thetealpickle/README.md

 Projects from this time in her life can be found on <a href="https://devpost.com/thetealpickle">Devpost</a><br>

 #### Experience
-She has worked in an engineering capacity with Clarifai, Bitly, Lyft, and This Also.<br>
+She has worked in an engineering capacity with lululemon, Clarifai, Bitly, Lyft, and This Also.<br>
 In addition, engineering proof of concept (POC) iOS applications for up and coming entrepreneurs.<br>

 Her experience also spans into teaching engineering, previously working with Girls Who Code and NYU's Department for K12 STEM Education.<br>